On the Meta-Design of Allocation Problems: Empirical Case Studies

-A second, complementary case study is the targeting of anti-poverty programs to poor households.
-The poverty targeting case study differs from the public employment services case study in two key ways: (1) the costs of all policy levers are well-known, allowing the planner to optimize directly for welfare given a budget constraint, and (2) the treatment intensity is continuous, allowing the planner to optimize over the trade-off between improving treatment and increasing capacity (as well as improving prediction).

-\paragraph{Background.} We focus on proxy means tests for the targeting of cash transfer programs.
-Direct cash transfer programs are a globally ubiquitous approach to distributing aid, with 1.36 billion people receiving cash transfers from 962 programs globally in 2020 \citep{gentilini2022cash}.
-Proxy means tests (PMTs) --- which are used to target cash transfer programs in at least fifty low- and middle-income countries \citep{barrientos2018social} --- use a simple predictive model to infer household poverty, where households with the highest-estimated poverty probability are eligible for cash transfer programs \cite{grosh1995proxy, brown2018poor}.
-While the accuracy of proxy means tests for identifying poor households has been assessed in a number of contexts \cite{brown2018poor, schnitzer2024targeting, mcbride2018retooling}, the trade-offs between investing in prediction and allocation in the PMT setting have not previously been analyzed.
-We use \pkg to conduct such an analysis for the first time, using publicly available survey data from 4,694 Ethiopian households in 2015.
-See Appendix~\ref{sec:app poverty} for experimental details and additional background.
+Direct cash transfer programs are globally ubiquitous, reaching 1.36 billion people across 962 programs in 2020 \citep{gentilini2022cash}.
+Many are targeted using proxy means tests (PMTs) \citep{barrientos2018social}, which use a simple predictive model to infer household poverty and prioritize the poorest of those for cash transfers \citep{grosh1995proxy, brown2018poor}.
+While PMT accuracy has been assessed in several contexts \citep{brown2018poor, schnitzer2024targeting, mcbride2018retooling}, the trade-offs between investing in prediction and allocation in this setting have not previously been analyzed.
+See Appendix~\ref{sec:app poverty} for additional background.

-\paragraph{Problem setup.} The PMT model relies on survey data collected in short ``poverty scorecard'' surveys, which are enumerated in the field.
-The model is trained to estimate household poverty on a subset of households for which both the poverty scorecard predictors and a measure of household poverty are collected, and is deployed to predict poverty for all households for which scorecards (features) have been collected.
-The poorest-estimated households are eligible for program benefits (up to the capacity threshold).
-We simulate such a predictive approach using household survey data from Ethiopia's 2015 Living Standards Measurement survey, which includes both poverty scorecard questions and a measure of total household consumption expenditures (serving as the ``ground truth'' measure of poverty).
+\paragraph{Allocation Problem.} A social planner wants to distribute cash transfers to poor households but cannot directly observe household poverty.
+Instead, short ``poverty scorecard'' surveys are collected in the field and a predictive model is trained to estimate household poverty from the survey responses.
+Households with the highest estimated poverty are then eligible for transfers up to a capacity threshold, $\pi(x) = \mathbf{1}\{f(x) \leq t_\alpha\}$.
+We simulate this approach using Ethiopia's 2015 Living Standards Measurement survey, covering 4,694 households, which contains both poverty scorecard questions (the features $x$) and measure of household consumption (serving as ground-truth poverty $y$).

-\paragraph{What is the value of prediction for targeting cash transfers?} We again begin by assessing the welfare gains associated with predictive accuracy for targeting in the cash transfer setting.
-The welfare gains from predictive targeting depend on how we quantify the impact of a cash transfer as a function of pre-transfer poverty.
-We evaluate two utility functions, and show how the value of prediction depends on the choice of utility function.